Dust

 “Turn around,” he said.

-Okay, here was the first mistake he shouldn’t make if he wanted to succeed with me.
-There was an overhead light just above me.
+Okay, here was a mistake, his first, one he shouldn’t make if he wanted his way with me.
+There was an overhead light just above us.
 While turning I managed to take two steps farther into the house.
-The overhead light was now between us.
+He followed, and the overhead light was now behind us.

 “Start walking,” he said.